-In the heart of London, Knightsbridge serves as an exclusive residential and high end retail luxury hub located in west London.
-Walking through Knightsbridge, right before southern entrance to Hyde park you can’t miss the extraordinary rhino sculpture made by Italian artist Stefano Bombardieri suspended on the terrace of Samer Halimeh London’s boutique.
-The 300 square meter three storey flagship boutique cost £10 million to build and renovate.
+In the heart of London, Knightsbridge serves as an exclusive residential and high-end retail luxury hub located in west London.
+Walking through Knightsbridge, right before the southern entrance to Hyde park, you can’t miss the extraordinary rhino sculpture made by Italian artist Stefano Bombardieri suspended on the terrace of Samer Halimeh (Website – www. samerhalimeh.com) London’s boutique.
+The 300 square meters three-story flagship boutique cost £10 million to build and renovate.

-Upon walking through the thick steel doors, an extravagant chandelier made from 600 pieces of handmade Bohemian crystal welcomes you to resonate African skies, and lit up the sleek and chic interior with rotating vitrines, made out of glass, marble and steel.
+Upon walking through the thick steel doors, an extravagant chandelier made from 600 pieces of handmade Bohemian crystal welcomes you to resonate with African skies and lit up the sleek and chic interior with rotating vitrines, made out of glass, marble, and steel.

 From conflicted war zones in Beirut to New York, Africa and now London, Samer Halimeh is the man behind some of the most exceptional diamonds, red carpet iconic jewels as well as jewels for royal families.

-By working with artisan, independent and local miners, Samer makes sure that all the diamonds are ethically sourced and processed through Kimberly process.
-This is the perfect example for the notion of mine to market.
-Samer documented his travels to the bush which can take days, where he meet with artisan miners and source the most incredible rough diamonds in a short documentary named; Samer Halimeh NY: The Source .
+By working with artisan, independent and local miners, Samer makes sure that all the diamonds are ethically sourced and processed through the Kimberly Process.
+This is the perfect example of the notion of mine to market.
+Samer documented his travels to the bush which can take days, where he met with artisan miners and source the most incredible rough diamonds in a short documentary named; Samer Halimeh NY: The Source.

 By supporting local miners, he also gives back to the community and helping to restore the environment by charitable initiatives and being part of Save the Rhino cause.